 1. Location & Overview

-Batu Bolong means “Hollow Rock” in Bahasa Indonesian.
+Batuโฏ Bolong means โHollow Rockโ in Bahasa Indonesian.
 It gets it name from the iconic arch on the western edge of the rock that has a large hole in the middle of it.
-Batu Bolong is regularly voted one of the world’s best dive sites – and with great reason too!
+Batuโฏ Bolong is regularly voted one of the world’s best dive sites – and with great reason too!
 This small rock protruding from the depths of the Lintah Strait doesn’t look like much from the surface, but once you sink below the surface another world comes to life!

-Batu Bolong can be found in Central area of Komodo National Park and sits in the middle of the Lintah Strait between the island of Komodo, to the west, and Tatawa Besar, to the east.
+Batuโฏ Bolong can be found in Central area of Komodo National Park and sits in the middle of the Lintah Strait between the island of Komodo, to the west, and Tatawa Besar, to the east.
 The Lintah Strait is a deep channel of water that has ferociously strong currents.
 The name Lintah means ‘leech’ as in years gone by boat captains would talk of the Strait ‘sucking’ the power out of their vessels as they found their engines to be no match for the powerful currents that run through here.

 2. Topography & Depth

-The pinnacle of Batu Bolong is haven for marine life in a body of water that offers depths to 90 + metres.
-Beneath the waves, Batu Bolong reveals a dramatic underwater landscape – often referred to as “fish soup” (not the edible kind!) due to the abundance of marine life that can be found here.
+The pinnacle of BatuโฏBolong is haven for marine life in a body of water that offers depths to 90 + metres.
+Beneath the waves, BatuโฏBolong reveals a dramatic underwater landscape – often referred to as “fish soup” (not the edible kind!) due to the abundance of marine life that can be found here.

 The rocky pinnacle is covered in hard and soft corals that are home to the millions of sea creatures that call this place their home!